stolostron/multicluster-observability-operator/README.md

 1. The Prometheus in hub cluster already enabled remoteWrite to send metrics.
 Access Grafana console at https://{YOUR_DOMAIN}/grafana, view the metrics in the dashboard named "ACM:Managed Cluster Monitoring"

 2. Enable remote write for OCP prometheus in spoke clusters Create the configmap in openshift-monitoring namespace.
 Replace the url with the your route value.
+Also need to replace the value of "targetLabel" with the spoke cluster's name
 ```
 apiVersion: v1
 kind: ConfigMap